 Can you cheat in Stellaris Multiplayer?

-I let you on a secret: I do cheat a lot in my single player games of Stellaris.
-I quickly grow tired of lacking resources and so open the console, type in the respective cheat commands and voilà, my inventory is again full to the brim, again.
+I let you on a secret: I do cheat a lot in my single-player games of Stellaris.
+I quickly grow tired of lacking resources and so open the console, type in the respective cheat commands, and voilà, my inventory is again full to the brim, again.
 Really speeds up fleet building.
-Nice… But that is just me cheating my PC.
+Nice… But that is just me cheating on my PC.

 In Multiplayer, there is no option to cheat.
 You cannot open the necessary console, even.
 No mod is available to enable opening the console or cheating during a multiplayer game.

 There seems to be a trick to reload a saved game and start it in Multiplayer.
 I do not know how this would work, and I read it’s a lot of hassle, but that’s the info I found.
 But, still would not help with cheating, because I also read that this method leads to server de-sync, meaning the game crashes.

 So no, I did not find a way.
 And that’s good because cheating in multiplayer would ruin the game.

 But that does not mean that some players have not found a way to cheat.
 Stellaris is so malleable, maybe someone found a hole.

 When playing with experienced players, I learned from them that they suspected at least one player in the obviously close Stellaris Multiplayer community of cheating.
 The player with the Gamertag U* was immediately removed by the admin as soon as he tried to log on.
 All the admin said was “He is a cheater”.

 So at least the Stellaris community suspects at least one Multiplayer to have found a way to cheat.

 Stellaris has an active and growing community of Multiplayer enthusiasts, and a very friendly one at that, too.